notque/netflow-api/docs/users/api-example.md

-# Example for usage of Hermes API
+# Example for usage of netflow-api API

-Since there is no commandline client for Hermes yet, this guide shall introduce you to using the Hermes API directly via `curl`.
+Since there is no commandline client for netflow-api yet, this guide shall introduce you to using the netflow-api API directly via
+`curl`.

 ## Getting a token